Glossary

 The Bilan Carbone® approach has three main objectives:

-• Engage the organisation's internal and external stakeholders in a transition process, through awareness raising, empowerment, coconstruction and reporting of the transformations enabled by the transition plan.
+• Mobilise the organisation's internal and external stakeholders in a transition process, through awareness-raising, empowerment, coconstruction and reporting back on the transformations enabled by the transition plan.

-• Account for the organisation's greenhouse gas (GHG) emissions as rigorously and exhaustively as possible, whether direct or indirect, covering the organisation's boundaries of responsibility and dependence.
+• Account for as rigorously and exhaustively as possible the organisation's greenhouse gas (GHG) emissions, whether direct or indirect, covering the organisation's scopes of responsibility and dependence.

-• To develop a transition and GHG emissions and vulnerabilities reduction plan for the organisation that is ambitious, controllable, operational, and consistent with the emissions accounting.
+• To develop a transition and emission reduction plan for GHGs and the organisation's vulnerabilities that is ambitious, steerable, operational and coherent with the emissions accounting.

-Results that the organisation proposes to achieve over a given period, thanks to its transition plan.
+Results that the organisation intends to achieve over a given period, thanks to its transition plan.

 Observatory of Carbon Accounting in France.